top of page

 Writer & Educator

-Exploring the intersection of law, sovereignty, the environment, and spirituality.
+Exploring the intersection of law, sovereignty, environment, and spirituality.

 Research & Scholarship